lethain/staff-eng/src/markdown/stories/rick-boone.md

 For me it’s been important to follow my passions.
 Recently that’s been around mentorship, but it’s also been around other things like machine learning, which has always been a hobby of mine.
 I love how machines can generate insights that mimic how people think - it’s the perfect marriage of my interests in technology + psychology.

 So I have these passions that I stoke, and then when opportunities to align those passions with something the company needs arise, I take them.
-For example, my previous team at Uber was generating insights into fleet utilization for capacity planning purposes, and that a great chance to [pull together my interest in machine learning and site reliability](https://www.youtube.com/watch?v=9ool1BQybaE).
+For example, my previous team at Uber was generating insights into fleet utilization for capacity planning purposes, and that was a great chance to [pull together my interest in machine learning and site reliability](https://www.youtube.com/watch?v=9ool1BQybaE).

 Small companies give you the chance to do many different things, but at a certain size companies also give you the unique opportunity to specialize in your passions, and that for me has allowed me to maintain both impact and passion despite never being the person to sit beyond the keyboard and knock out code all day.